vtemian/configatron/README.md

 configatron
 ===========

-`configatron` is a simple Python library that can handle a large configuration file without storing everything in memory.
+`configatron` is a Python library that can handle a large configuration file without storing everything in memory.
 It supports near real-time configuration updates.

 ## Installation